fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = MainComponent;
 ```

-That's it, the `MainView`.
+That's it, the whole `MainView`.
 Since it's so simple, it makes a good introduction to how we can render components in this project.

 Now let's take a look at something a little more advanced.

 ### User Show View